Introduction

 Recent Trends

-While botulism remains relatively rare, recent data and reports suggest a concerning trend in Europe.
+While botulism remains relatively rare, recent data and news reports suggest a concerning trend in Europe.
 In 2022, the EU saw 84 reported cases, a slight increase from 2021, with Malta, Romania, and Italy reporting the highest incidence (Fig.1).
 Though caused by the second most frequent bacterial toxin in foodborne outbreaks, Clostridium botulinum was responsible for the second highest number of hospitalizations and deaths.
 Infants were the most affected age group, highlighting the need for vigilance.

 While official data for 2023 and 2024 is pending, various news reports indicate ongoing outbreaks, underscoring the importance of public awareness and robust food safety practices.